baolongt/wg-identity-authentication/topics/icrc_112_batch_canister_call.md

 This standard builds on top of the canister call processing defined in [ICRC-49](https://github.com/dfinity/wg-identity-authentication/blob/main/topics/icrc_49_call_canister.md).
 Go [here](https://github.com/dfinity/wg-identity-authentication/blob/main/topics/icrc_49_call_canister.md#message-processing) for details regarding canister call execution, processing, and verification on the relying party side.
 All requirements, recommendations, guidelines, warnings and other details in the ICRC-49 standard should be strictly followed.

+**Approval message**

+Before the signer executes the batch requests, the signer should receive approval from the user to execute the requests.
+There are two ways the signer can implement the consent message.

+First way is to follow the ICRC-21 standard.
+Signer can follow the standard to query consent messages, for each of the ICRC-112 requests, from the canisters.
+Then the signer can display the constent messages together for the user to approve.

+Second way is to implement the approval as a blind request.
+In this case, signer should display the warning with canister call details, such as canisterId, sender, method, and arg (more details on these fields below).
+The warning must inform the user that the canister does not support ICRC-21.
+The arguments should be decoded, otherwise a stronger warning must be displayed.

 **Parallel & sequence logic**